-- identify and provide a rationale for the VCs that will constitute the focus of the cumulative effects assessment, focussing the cumulative effects assessment on the VCs most likely to be affected by the project and other project and activities.
-To this end, the proponent must consider, without limiting itself thereto, the following components likely to be affected by the project: - ✓ fish and fish habitat, including salmon and other valued fish species; - ✓ species at risk; - ✓ Indigenous peoples; and - ✓ any VCs associated with subsection 5(2) of CEAA 2012; - identify and justify the spatial and temporal boundaries for the cumulative effect assessment for each VC selected.
+- Identify and provide a rationale for the VCs that will constitute the focus of the cumulative effects assessment, focussing the cumulative effects assessment on the VCs most likely to be affected by the project and other project and activities.
+To this end, the proponent must consider, without limiting itself thereto, the following components likely to be affected by the project:

+- ✓ fish and fish habitat,

+- ✓ migratory birds,

+- ✓ marine mammals and marine turtles,

+- ✓ species at risk,

+- ✓ marine plants,

+- ✓ special areas,

+- ✓ commercial fisheries,

+- ✓ Indigenous peoples,

+- ✓ air quality and greenhouse gases, and

+- \checkmark human environment.

+- Identify and justify the spatial and temporal boundaries for the cumulative effect assessment for each VC selected.
 The boundaries for the cumulative effects assessments will generally be different for each VC considered.
-These cumulative effects boundaries will also generally be larger than the boundaries for the corresponding project effects. - identify the sources of potential cumulative effects.
+These cumulative effects boundaries will also generally be larger than the boundaries for the corresponding project effects.

+- Identify the sources of potential cumulative effects.
 Specify other projects or activities that have been or that are likely to be carried out that could cause effects on each selected VC within the boundaries defined, and whose effects would act in combination with the residual effects of the project.
-This assessment may consider the results of any relevant study conducted by a committee established under section 73 or 74 of CEAA 2012; - assess the cumulative effects on each VC selected by comparing the future scenario with the project and without the project.
-Effects of past activities (activities that have been carried out) will be used to contextualize the current state of the VC.
-In assessing the cumulative effects on current use of lands and resources for traditional purposes, the assessment will focus on the cumulative effects on the relevant activity (e.g. hunting, fishing, trapping, plant harvesting); - describe the mitigation measures that are technically and economically feasible.
-The proponent shall assess the effectiveness of the measures applied to mitigate the cumulative effects.
-In cases where measures exist that are beyond the scope of the proponent's responsibility that could be effectively applied to mitigate these effects, the proponent will identify these effects and the parties that have the authority to act.
-In such cases, the EIS will summarize the discussions that took place with the other parties in order to implement the necessary measures over the long term;
+This assessment may consider the results of any relevant study conducted by a committee established under section 73 or 74 of CEAA 2012.